 - Professional reference letter, if you are a freelancer or self-employed individual

-How to open a business bank account in Cyprus
+How to open a business account in Cyprus

-Cyprus allows non-residents to open a business bank for e-residency in multiple ways.
-In fact, you can also open a business bank account in Cyprus remotely, i.e. you can get access to your account before even arriving in Cyprus.
+Cyprus allows international entrepreneurs to open a business account for e-residency in multiple ways.
+In fact, you can also open a business account in Cyprus remotely, i.e. you can get access to your account before even arriving in Cyprus.

 There are multiple banks that enable you to open a business account in Cyprus.
 It is important to understand the requirements of each bank to make the right choice.
 Some of the better known banks that you can look up are the Bank of Beirut, Jordan Kuwait Bank, and Eurobank.